Event: FINTECH Circle Autumn Drinks 2025

 Will the profitability be significantly impacted?

-Also, a shareholder.
+Also, as a shareholder.
 What shareholder agreement do you have in place if you have other shareholders apart from yourself?

 Will your partner or spouse receive value on your death?

-However, because pensions are now so restricted, then people are looking at alternative investment structures such as venture capital trusts, VCTs, or enterprise investment schemes or seed investment schemes as well.
+However, because pensions are now so restricted, people are looking at alternative investment structures such as venture capital trusts (VCT), enterprise investment schemes (EIS), or seed enterprise investment schemes (SEIS) as well.
+David can advise clients on all these types of investment, but they do come with a health warning.
+They are considered higher risk investments; however, you do normally benefit not only from 30% tax relief, but also from other tax benefits as well.

 Keynote: Paul Mansfield